NYU-CSE-Software-Engineering/cs-uy-4513-f25-team7/docs/post_tagging_system.md

 ## user story

-As a forum user, I want to categorize my posts with tags so that I can organize content and help others find relevant posts through tag-based filtering and search.

-allow forum users to categorize my posts with tags for content organization purposes and to allow other users to find mine or relevant posts via tag based search and filtering.
+allow forum users to categorize posts with tags for content organization purposes and to allow other users to find mine or relevant posts via tag based search and filtering.

 ## acceptance criteria

-1. I can add comma-separated tags when creating a new post, and the tags are automatically normalized and associated with the post.
+1.
 new posts allow the addition of comma separated tags, which are automatically associated and linked with the post.

+2.
-2. Tags are displayed on each post and are clickable, allowing users to filter posts by that specific tag. each post has visible and clickable tags which allow users to filter posts with that specific tag
-3. I can filter the posts list by selecting a tag from a dropdown, and only posts with that tag are displayed. users can filter posts by selecting tag(s) from a dropdown menu, displaying only posts with the selected tag(s)
+each post has visible and clickable tags which allow users to filter posts with that specific tag 3. users can filter posts by selecting tag(s) from a dropdown menu, displaying only posts with the selected tag(s)
+4.
-4. The search functionality includes tag names, so I can find posts by searching for tag names. search functioanlity includes tag names, allowing users to find posts by searching for specific tags.
+search functioanlity includes tag names, allowing users to find posts by searching for specific tags.
+5.
-5. Empty tags are filtered out, and tag names are properly normalized to ensure consistency across the system. filter out empty tags, and tag names are sufficiently normalized to ensure system consistency
+filter out empty tags, and tag names are sufficiently normalized to ensure system consistency
 ## mvc components